openforis/sepal-doc/docs/source/modules/index.rst

     .. thumbnail:: ../img/module/index/terminal.png
         :title: the SEPAL instance selector

--   Type the instance name suggested in the documentation of your app and press :kmd:`Enter`.
+-   Type the instance name suggested in the documentation of your app and press :kbd:`Enter`.

 -   Wait for the instance to finish loading